kzenstratus/kzen/kzen/content/tech_blog/lin_alg.md

         <br>
         [Press GO to see this in action]
         <br><br>
         This means that one of these vectors is redundant and not linearly independent!
-If we were to remove one of our vectors, we would have non-redundant vectors (linearly indepdendent) since we can't get one by stretching or shrinking the other.
-Note if we have two vectors that lie in the same direction, then those won't be linearlly indepdendent!
+If we were to remove one of our vectors, we can still describe the same space (by stretching, shrinking, and combining with each other) as we could with 3 vectors.
+Note, if we have two vectors that lie in the same direction, then those won't be linearlly indepdendent!
       </p>
     </div>